New Ice Product Breakdown

 Rattlin’ Puppet Minnow

-One of the best bait styles of all-time, both for open-water and ice, has been a darting minnow lead-type bait.
+One of the best bait styles of all time, both for open water and ice, has been a darting minnow lead-type bait.
 Until now, it’s been a reaction bite lure, focusing on the visual attraction to draw fish to strike.
 The Rattlin’ Puppet Minnow has been fun to fish, because it takes that darting action, and adds a ton of vibration and sound to a proven winner.
 It darts, but also dings.

 The front hook has been removed, making it easier to fish on ice, and the rear hook is enlarged to make for better hooksets with big fish.
-It’s a bit front heavy, which I like, because you can dart it away from you, and also get it to rock in place really well and get that rattle pumping.
+It’s a bit front-heavy, which I like because you can dart it away from you, and also get it to rock in place really well and get that rattle pumping.
 I’ve been using it in the wheelhouse or whenever stationary to call fish into place.
 Not only can fish see the erratic action from distance, but they can hear/feel it through the vibration being kicked off.

 Getting fish to come closer is often the name of the game, even if they never eat the offering you’re immediately presenting.
 That’s where deadsticks and rattle-reels come into play.
-If they never get close enough however, you’ll never catch them, and bringing fish from the sides with a Rattlin’ Puppet Minnow is something that has really worked this ice season so far.
+If they never get close enough, however, you’ll never catch them, and bringing fish from the sides with a Rattlin’ Puppet Minnow is something that has really worked this ice season so far.

-It’s important to note that this is a bait which works well in deep water especially.
+It’s important to note that this is a bait that works well in deep water especially.
 It’s heavy and gets to the fish quickly, and at those depths, again it’s nice for fish to have something they can both see and hear.
 React-to, as well as feel in their lateral lines.
-As we get to more mid-winter bites, walleyes inhabit deeper structure and you’re simply fishing a bait that excels in these depths.
+As we get to more mid-winter bites, walleyes inhabit deeper structures and you’re simply fishing a bait that excels in these depths.